tuankhoin/ares-science-team/teleop_science/README.md

+**Note: this is intended as a live document and may contain errors**

 # Introduction
-The files and directories within this package (teleop_science) are aimed towards testing and operation of the science payload for the Lunar Resources Task.
+26/02/22 - The files and directories within this package (teleop_science) are aimed towards testing and operation of the science payload for the Lunar Resources Task.
 The science payload is controlled by an Arduino which itself receives commands over ROS from a User Interface at the Control Station.

 # Terminology
 "Science payload" - all electrical and mechanical components directly aimed at collecting regolith for processing.
 Includes drill + arm that raises/lowers it, container + arm that raises/lowers it, Arduino controller, wiring, distance sensors, moisture probes, and supporting metal frame.

 "Regolith" - wet sand to be drilled, stored and processed to extract water.

-"I2C" - serial communication bus used for attaching lower speed peripheral integrated circuits to processors/microcontrollers in short-distance, intra-board communication
+"I2C" - serial communication bus used for attaching lower speed peripheral integrated circuits to processors/microcontrollers in short-distance, intra-board communication.
+In the case of this package, I2C is used to connect the distance sensor chips to the Arduino.

 # Arduino Files